 According to the recently released “Western Wear Market” study by Allied Market Research, the market for western wear (including cowboy hats) was predicted to be worth $74,497.50 million in 2020 and is projected to increase at a compound annual growth rate (CAGR) of 5.37% from 2022 to 2031, or $136,881.41 million.

 The global cowboy hat market is expected to grow significantly from 2023 to 2029, driven by increasing fashion consciousness and a rise in Western-themed events.
-The market is projected to expand at a compound annual growth rate (CAGR) of around 5.4%, with substantial contributions from both online and offline sales channels.
+The market is projected to expand at a compound annual growth rate (CAGR) of around 5.4%, with substantial contributions from online and offline sales channels.

 Cattleman’s Crease

-The first we explore of the different styles of Cowboy Hats is the most popular: Cattleman’s Crease.
+First, we explore all types of cowboy hats is; the most popular Cattleman’s Crease.
 This traditional and classic design features a central crease inspired by a cowboy’s crease, which serves to secure the hat during rides.
 Cowboys often wear the Cattleman’s Crease deeper on the head for a snugger fit.
-Featuring a central crease and two side dents, this hat boasts a wide brim that shields the wearer’s face and eyes from the harsh sun – an essential feature for cowboys working long hours outdoors.

-The hat’s very structure, designed for horseback riding, helps prevent it from flying off during a gallop.
+The hat’s structure, designed for horseback riding, helps prevent it from flying off during a gallop.
 This iconic style is a frequent fixture in mass media, solidifying its place as a famous cowboy hat.

 Gus Cowboy Hat